-The resources listed above are accessible and valuable to both lay audiences as well as healthcare providers.
-Conferences that may appeal especially to healthcare providers include pcrm.org/icnm, p-pod.com, and lifestylemedicine.org.
-Rochester Lifestyle Medicine offers a number of programs specifically for healthcare providers.
-In terms of your immersion, we use a HIPAA-compliant patient management record system.
-We will add notes based on the intake and outtake that you can share with your healthcare team.
+The resources listed in the previous question above are accessible and valuable to both lay audiences as well as healthcare providers.
+Conferences that may appeal especially to healthcare providers include Physicians Committee for Responsible Medicine ICNM Conference, Plant-based Prevention Of Disease P-POD Conference, and Rochester Lifestyle Medicine Institute (RLMI) offers free programs and resources for healthcare providers seen HERE.

 I am arriving a day early.
 Can I check in early?

 Sorry, that is not likely to be possible.
 We recommend that you find alternative accommodation for extra days before or after the immersion.
 But do check with us to see if we can make it work!

 I am an early or a late riser.
 How will the program work for me?

 We will ask about your typical bedtime and any preferred napping.
 One of the facilitators will typically offer a stretch or yoga session with simple breakfast items like fruit and hot drinks as early as 6:30 or 7:00 AM, and will start the day otherwise with preparing breakfast as we launch into food and nutrition discussion at 9:00 AM.
 Our day will typically end with dinner winding down by 7:00 PM or so.
 We expect to offer an evening walk and then a topical film viewing and discussion wrapping up roughly around 9:00 or 10:00 PM with participants welcome to retire earlier if they so desire.
 One of the facilitators will be available to relax with any interested participants until around midnight or a bit later.

 We will take each immersion group’s collective schedule into account in planning.
 We encourage proper rest and will do our best to accommodate each participant’s preferred sleeping pattern.